 MAINTAINING ACTIVE STATUS IN THE SAIL PROGRAM

-Continuing SAIL students must renew their applications at the beginning of each academic year.
+To secure their spot in the program, Continuing SAIL students may renew their applications in April for the next academic year.
 Students may choose to participate in the program until graduation as long as they fulfill these requirements.

 The SAIL Program offers a variety of academic and advising support services to enhance student success.